Saiprasadpampatwar/UserRgistrationProblem/README.md

 In Use Case 8 password is validated (any minimum 8 character with atleast one [A-Z], atleast special character,and atleast one numerical value)

-All given Email validations are done.
+In Use Case 9 All given Email validations are done.

+In Use Case 10 Written JUnit Test to validate the User Entry for First Name, Last Name, Email, Mobile, and Password.

+In Use Case 11 Written JUnit Parameterised Test to validate multiple entry for the Email Address.

+In Use Case 12 Refactored the Code to throw custom exceptions in case of Invalid User Details